Adi-NY/homelab-portfolio/README.md

-# Adi Ibne Khan Nuhab - IT Home Lab Portfolio
+# Adi Ibne Khan Nuhab - IT Portfolio

 CompTIA A+ Certified IT professional with 3+ years of technical support experience in healthcare IT environments.
 This repository